c17hawke/tfod-setup/docs/index.md

     conda activate your_env_name
     ```

-## install the following packages -
+## Install the following packages -

 ### for GPU
 ```